kBeQ/SMX-Mod-Manager/README.md

 A powerful, user-friendly desktop application for organizing, installing, and managing mods for SMX on the Google Play Games on PC emulator.

+This tool is specifically designed for **SMX: Supermoto Vs. Motocross v7.17.13**.

 ---

 <!-- This path points to the new docs folder -->